 “There’s no time, besides I have come prepared.
 I asked my sister to lend you her dress.
 You’re a size 6, right?”

 Emma’s eyes rolled back, confused whether she would be impressed or annoyed.

-When they arrived the hall was already teeming up with people and loud danceable music.
+When they arrived, the hall was already teaming up with people and loud danceable music.
 Looking around, people of different age brackets are there.
-They are drinking and dancing but they don’t look like they are enjoying at all.
+They are drinking and dancing, but they don’t look like they are enjoying at all.
 They are like hermits in uncomfortable shells.
 It felt odd to Emma.

 When Gregor came back from the refreshments table his face was beaming with excitement.
 He handed over a glass of punch to Emma.

 “What’s this party about again?”
 Emma asked in a loud voice next to his ear.

 “It’s a masquerade party!”
 Gregor shouted.

 “A what party?!”

 “A Masquerade parties!”
 Gregor repeated, and Emma finally caught up.

 “I don’t think I follow you, I mean people are not wearing any masks here!”